ellisgl/GeekLab-GLPDO2/README.md

 Easy to use PDO Wrapper for PHP 7.2+

 ### Features
 * Bind value by the correct type.
 E.g. Don't bind as a string where an integer bind should be.
 * Help prevent injections.
 * PSR1/2/4 Compliant.

 ### Installation
 composer require geeklab/glpdo2

 ### Todo
+* DB Specific testing (Not just MySQL).
+* Better schema for testing.
+* Better docs.
 * More real wold example.

 ### Basic Usage (Quick-N-Dirty)